scholarslab/scholarslab.github.io/collections/_posts/2013-08-15-problem-solving-with-html5-audio.md

 With a little JavaScript, I take a look at the DOM and construct an audio element, passing back to the browser the smallest version of the file (ogg then mp3) the browser can play back natively.

-[iframe src="http://jsfiddle.net/wsgrah/3EfAD/15/embedded/js,html,css/" allowfullscreen="allowfullscreen" frameborder="0"]
+<iframe src="http://jsfiddle.net/wsgrah/3EfAD/15/embedded/js,html,css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 So the final product results in this, which has an animation to remove the icon, replacing it with the native audio playbar:

-[iframe src="http://jsfiddle.net/wsgrah/3EfAD/15/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"]
+<iframe src="http://jsfiddle.net/wsgrah/3EfAD/15/embedded/result/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>